North Bradley: Religion

 The Anglican Church of St Nicholas is Grade II* listed.
+The North Chapel contains a memorial to Emma, mother of John Stafford (bishop) of Southwick Court.
 Dating from the 15th century, it was restored in 1862 by T.H.
 Wyatt.
 Southwick extended as far as Rode Hill, adjacent to Rode, Somerset, where Christ Church was built in 1824; this was a chapelry of North Bradley until it was transferred to Rode parish in 1933.

 A Particular Baptist church was established in 1775 and a chapel opened at North Bradley in 1780.
 In 1961 a new building was opened on the same site and the old chapel demolished.
 As of 2015 the church thrives as a member of the Fellowship of Independent Evangelical Churches.

 There is also a Baptist chapel at Yarnbrook.

 All Saints Church at Brokerswood is a "tin tabernacle" built with corrugated iron.
 First erected at Southwick, it was reassembled at Brokerswood in 1905.
 The area around the church, in the southwest of North Bradley ecclesiastical parish, was transferred to Dilton Marsh in 1973.